 Wear or bring a thin T-shirt to the store so you can see what each bra looks like under the sheerest of circumstances.
 You don't want any surprises the first time you wear it!

-Be open-minded about your size
+about your size

 If you're surprised (or disappointed), remember that the bra size is just a number (and a letter).
 The proper fit of the bra is the most important part.